woocommerce/woocommerce/readme.txt

 * Fix - Convert `current_user_id` to string in some places to prevent unnecessary session database updates. #24016
 * Fix - Fixed description of failed order emails. #24737
 * Fix - Fixed Photoswipe styles. #24296
+* Fix - Also consider refunded item when updating order and adjusting stocks. #24745
 * Localization - Add Zambia's Provinces to the list of states. #24307
 * Localization - Adaptation of the order of last name and first name and addresses in Japan. #24336
 * Localization - Fixed Namibian dollar symbol. #24438